logikum/ngt.logikum.hu/contents/v40/documentation/usage/service.md

 side-menu-depth:    2
 ======================================================================= -->

-# Use service in components
+# Using translation service in components

 Instantiate the translation service in the component: